A Juju controller is the management node of a Juju cloud environment. It houses the database and keeps track of all the models in that environment.

 The key-value pairs that are shown will include those that were set during controller creation (see below), inherited as a default value (see table), or dynamically set by Juju.

-This table lists all the controller keys which may be assigned a value.
+This table lists all the controller keys.
+Those keys that can be assigned in real-time (post-bootstrap) is tagged with [RT].

 |api-port||integer||17070||The port to use for connecting to the API|